-Kitset Cabin vs Home Extension: Why a Cabin is Far Better
+Cabin vs Home Extension: Why Choose a Kitset Cabin

 Everyone who has ever owned a house has, at some point, pondered if it’s time for an improvement.
 By improvement, it could either be getting something bigger, or putting in a home extension wherever it could be done.
 Today, however, many people with this line of thought have another option in their mind: “Am I doing home extensions or am I doing kitset cabins?”